ColteRodriguez/Procedural_Boulders/README.txt

 # INSTRUCTIONS FOR USAGE AND TROUBLESHOOTING

+Note the required modules in MLtools and rastertools.
+To avoid racking up download space, I suggest using a conda environment and running the script in Jupyterlab.

+Required Modules (not including MLtools and rastertools)
+- sys
+- math
+- random
+- numpy
+- matplotlib
+- pandas
+- geopandas
+- shapely
+- rasterio
+- albumentations
+- cv2
+- os
+- pathlib
+- colorama (optional)

-This code is a niche, backend only script which requires lost of external packages.
+This code is a backend script which requires lost of external packages.
 The code must be run in the following steps:

 1. Generate_Graticules.py
 2. Setup.py